Henderson C. Howard: Biography

-Howard was born in Indiana, Pennsylvania on September 16, 1839, the son of Thomas Howard and Margaret Clark McLain Howard.
+Howard was born in Indiana, Pennsylvania, on September 16, 1839, the son of Thomas Howard and Margaret Clark McLain Howard.

 Henderson joined the army in June 1861.
-During the Battle of Glendale in Henrico County, Virginia on June 30, 1862, he was involved in action against Confederate troops.
+During the Battle of Glendale in Henrico County, Virginia, on June 30, 1862, he was involved in action against Confederate troops.
 He was captured at the Second Battle of Bull Run, but was later released.

 Howard's Medal of Honor was not issued until March 30, 1898.
 He was one of only two men from the 11th Pennsylvania Reserves to receive the Medal of Honor; the other was Charles Shambaugh from Company D.

 He was mustered out of the army in June 1864 with the rank of First Sergeant (he had been a Corporal during the battles of the Peninsular Campaign).
-After the war he served as the sheriff of Indiana County, Pennsylvania, from 1869-1872.
+After the war he served as the sheriff of Indiana County, Pennsylvania, from 1869 to 1872.

-Howard married Katherine Dalby on March 4, 1879 in Indiana, Pennsylvania.
+Howard married Katherine Dalby on March 4, 1879, in Indiana, Pennsylvania.
 They had a son, Ross Dalby Howard, who was born in 1882.

-He died on December 13, 1919 in Fort Collins, Colorado, and is buried in Grandview Cemetery, Fort Collins.
+He died on December 13, 1919, in Fort Collins, Colorado.